YourFin/YAIndex/README.md

 Currently this application works by running nginx _inside_ the same container as rails, and then reverse proxying all requests to rails except for `/raw/`, which is aliased to the `test_files` directory to serve files directory.

-The frontend is written in elm (see [/app/javascript](/app/javascript)), with rails acting as an api.
+The frontend is written in elm (see [./app/javascript](/app/javascript)), with rails acting as an api.

+Styling is done with [Bulma](https://bulma.io/), and can be found in [app/javascript/styles](./app/javascript/styles)

-The current [production dockerfile](/Dockerfile-prod) includes debugging support for heroku, I'll pull this support
+The current [production dockerfile](/Dockerfile-prod) includes debugging support for heroku; I'll pull this support by adding a separate dockerfile once this is target at being deployable for arbitrary directories.

+The sample images were taken from unsplash, which provides them royalty free.

 # Linting
 Run `docker-compose run rails bin/lint.sh`.